-Unplugging the power cord from the electrical outlet and disconnecting the backup battery\ deletes the Caller ID list, fax data received into memory, transmission verification report (for image), broadcasting report and batch transmission data (in the memory).
+Unplugging the power cord from the electrical outlet deletes the Caller ID list, fax data received into memory, transmission verification report (for image), broadcasting report and batch transmission data (in the memory).

-- (1) Unplug the power cord from the electrical outlet. - (2) For models with backup battery, disconnect the backup battery harness from the main PCB (see Chapter 6). - (3) Leave the machine for approx. 24 hours.
+- Operating Procedure - (1) Unplug the power cord from the electrical outlet. - (2) Leave the machine for approx. 24 hours.